Arbutus And Barinthus Bio Announce New Data From The IM-PROVE II Trial Showing That The Addition Of Nivolumab Increased Rates Of Hbsag Loss In People ...

 The preliminary data from Group C included data to Week 48 (20/22 participants) and showed the following:

-The poster from the presentation at AASLD 2024 can be accessed through the Barinthus Bio website at:
+The poster from the presentation at AASLD 2024 can be accessed through the Arbutus website under Publications .

 IM-PROVE II Trial Details